NORTHEAST BRAZIL BIRDING TOUR: DETAILED ITINERARY

 This typical dry and rocky Caatinga habitat will give us more chances for most of the widespread Caatinga specialities, including the gorgeous, near-endemic Black-bellied Antwren.
 In particular, we have our best chances to see the very shy, Northeast Brazil-endemic White-browed Guan which has recently taken to visiting a feeding spot at the forest edge.
 Some widespread species found here include Turkey Vulture, Black-chested Buzzard-Eagle, Eared Dove, Dark-billed Cuckoo and Golden-green Woodpecker.

-Northeast Brazil: Day 5 Today we will have a fairly long drive to the lovely Sítio Pau Preto in Potengi (in the southernmost part of Ceará state), where we stay overnight.
+Northeast Brazil: Day 8 Today we will have a fairly long drive to the lovely Sítio Pau Preto in Potengi (in the southernmost part of Ceará state), where we will stay for two nights.

 En route, we will break our journey at the town of Crato so that we can visit the forested slopes of the fabulous Chapada do Araripe.
 Imposing red and grey cliffs surround the isolated plateau of the Chapada do Araripe and at its base lives one of the most spectacular members of the manakin family.
 The Araripe Manakin was first described as recently as in 1998 and has an extremely small area of distribution, limited to the lush growth at the base of this escarpment.
 The total population of this cracking species must be minute.
 The adult males with their gleaming white bodies, ebony black wings and cardinal-red heads have to be seen to be believed and we will make a concerted effort to get everyone good views of this highly threatened species.
 This will also be the best place for us to find the interesting ‘ Tawny Piculet’, now considered to be a colour morph of Ochraceous Piculet.
 Also here in zones of taller vegetation, our attention will be drawn to the bizarre nasal calls of the drably-hued, near-endemic Pale-bellied Tyrant-Manakin.